It’s so easy to push your spouse away. And you can do so without even realizing it.

 “I’m really busy right now.”
 Most of us have probably said those words recently.
 It’s probably true.
 Our calendars are simply filled to the brim.
 Sure, there are probably some things on your schedule that you really can’t practically control, but there are many things that you can control.
-Remember this: Your busy schedule, plus your spouse’s busy schedule equals missed opportunities to enjoy life and each other.
-So, start saying “No.” to more things outside the home, and say “Yes.” to more things inside.
+Remember this: Your busy schedule plus your spouse’s busy schedule equals missed opportunities to enjoy life and each other.
+[Tweet This] So start saying “no” to more things outside the home and saying “yes” to more things inside.
 Set a date night each week with your spouse to spend one-on-one time together.

 5. Quiet-less House

 Noise can be a distraction to intimacy in relationships.
 The phone ringing, the television talking, video games blasting, and the iPod playing can all create unrest in a home.
 It’s so important to make your home a haven and a place of peace for you and your spouse.
 So make sure that there are curfews on electronics in your home, not only for your kids but for you and your spouse as well.